Dirty Supper

 • Tiong Bahru

-Quench your thirst at Canjob Taproom, a small bar situated on the first floor of Link Hotel.
+Quench your thirst at Canjob Taproom, a small, homely bar situated on the first floor of Link Hotel.
 This joint has a rotating menu of six craft beers on tap, four cocktails, as well as a boutique selection of gin and tonics to satisfy most alcohol lovers out there.
-And if you prefer to pop one off while streaming a series from the comforts of your home, you can always make a beeline for the liquor store to bring back craft beer, cider, sake or any other poison of choice.
+And if you prefer to pop one off while streaming a series from the comforts of your home, you can always make a beeline for the liquor store to bring back craft beer, cider, sake or any other drink of choice.

 Advertising